TheAlloyTeam/alloy/README.md

 [![Join the chat at https://gitter.im/gfinbow/alloy](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/gfinbow/alloy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **Alloy** is a starting point - the begining of a boilerplate and pattern library for all!
-Using HTML5 and LESS for building both small and large scaleable websites.
+Using HTML5, LESS and JavaScript to help us build both small and large scaleable websites.

 ## Upcoming features

 * **Grids** - more grids than you can shake a stick at, with systems that work for varying viewport sizes
-* **LESS** - base styles, mixins and patterns using atomic theory
+* **LESS** - base styles, mixins and patterns
-* **Templates** - templates & patterns constructed with handlebars to help you start quickly
+* **Templates** - templates & patterns constructed with handlebars to help you start quickly using atomic theory
 * **Grunt** - the system will use grunt to do a lot of the legwork and compilation of your static site
+* **Accessibility** - we will be working closely to the guidelines to make sure that interactive elements are as accessible as they can be
+* **Roll our own javascript** - We will spend the time to create javascript and jQuery plugins that answer the problems that we need them to rather than taking of-the-shelf solutions.

 So much to do and what a fun journey it will be :)